 2 What Causes “The Link You Followed Has Expired” Error

 “The link you followed has expired” error is common when uploading a WordPress theme or plugin from the WordPress admin area to your website.
-The default settings for WordPress hosting companies limit the size of a file you can upload via the WordPress admin panel.
+The default settings for WordPress hosting companies limit the file size you can upload via the WordPress admin panel.
 If you try to upload a theme file that is larger than the normal limit, you will receive this error message.

 You can also quickly determine the maximum file size that can be uploaded.
 To do so, navigate to Media > Add New in the WordPress dashboard; you’ll see a remark under the ‘Drop files to upload’ area that displays the default WordPress file size limit for uploading.